MC-Madhuchandan/ABAP-Project/ABAP_Cloud.md

 2. Cloud Foundry environment -- one who wokrs with node js and java
 3. Kyma - one who wants to build open source technology using node js and java with hyperscaler application

+We are not supposed to used non - released objects in Cloud we cannot hit database table directly ex :~~t005~~ I_country

 ABAP RESTRICTIONS ON CLOUD ENVIRONMENT
 ![image](https://github.com/user-attachments/assets/05820495-5c41-41ec-acab-89f604511830)